 - 1. Drain the coolant from the engine, see "Changing coolant". - 2.
 Drain the seawater circuit. - 3.
 Detach the heat exchanger hose and pipe connections. - 4.
-Dismantle the heat exchanger as illustrated.
-DI9: Start by removing the charge air cooler. - 5.
+Start by removing the charge air cooler and then dismantle the heat exchanger as illustrated. - 5.
 Clean the outside of the element.
 Use a paraffin-based engine cleaner. - 6.
-Any deposit on the inside of the pipes is removed mechanically using a round rod. - 7.
-Change the O-rings and assemble the heat exchanger.
-DI9: See "Charge air cooler". - 8.
+Any deposit on the inside of the pipes is removed mechanically using a round file. - 7.
+Change the O-rings and assemble the heat exchanger See "Charge air cooler". - 8.
 Refit hose and pipe connections. - 9.
-Fill the system with coolant as described on page 26.
+Fill the system with coolant as described on page 32.